-\begin{itemize}[leftmargin=*]\itemsep0em \item {\em if} there exists an attribute $z$ whose number of samples in $\mc{D}_t$ is fewer than $\sqrt{t}$ (Line~\ref{algoline:00}), then we set it as $z_t$ (Line~\ref{algoline:forced1}), \item {\em else} we set $z_t$ as the attribute which has the largest upper confidence bound (UCB) (described below) for the expected loss of the classifier $f_{\pi_t}$ (Line~\ref{algoline:choose1}).
-Here $N_{z_t,t}$ and $\pi_t$ denote the number of samples from $P_{z_t}$ in the dataset $\mc{D}_t$ and the empirical mixture distribution (over the attributes $z$) of $\mc{D}_t$, respectively. \end{itemize}
+\textbf{\textit{Phase~2}} In each round $t > m$, we choose an attribute $z_t$ according to the following \tbf{selection rule}: {\em if} there exists an attribute $z$ whose number of samples in $\mc{D}_t$, denoted by $N_{z_t,t}$, is fewer than $t^\xi$ for some input $\xi\in(0,1)$ (Line~\ref{algoline:00}), we set it as $z_t$ (Line~\ref{algoline:forced}), {\em else} we set $z_t$ as the attribute which has the largest upper confidence bound (UCB) (described below) for the risk of the classifier $f_{\pi_t}$ (Line~\ref{algoline:choose}).
+Here $\pi_t$ denote the empirical mixture distribution (over the attributes $z$) of $\mc{D}_t$.

-{\bf\em Phase~3.} When the attribute $z_t$ is selected in {\em Phase~2}, the algorithm draws a pair of independent samples from $P_{z_t}$, add one to $\mc{D}_t$ and the other one to $\mc{D}_{z_t}$, and finally updates $N_{z_t,t}$, $\pi_t$, and the uniform deviation bound $e_{z_t}(N_{z_t,t})$ (described below) (Lines~\ref{algoline:observe1} to~\ref{algoline:update11}).
-The updated dataset $\mc{D}_t$ is then used to learn a new candidate classifier $\hat{f}_t$ (Line~\ref{algoline:update22}).

-{\em Phases~2~and~3} are repeated until the sampling budget is exhausted, i.e.,~$t=n/2$ (we sample twice at each round).
+\textbf{\textit{Phase~3}} When the attribute $z_t$ is selected in {\em Phase~2}, the algorithm draws a pair of independent samples from $P_{z_t}$, adds one to $\mc{D}_t$ and the other to $\mc{D}_{z_t}$, and updates $N_{z_t,t}$, $\pi_t$, and the uniform deviation bound $e_{z_t}(N_{z_t,t})$ (described below) (Lines~\ref{algoline:observe} to~\ref{algoline:update2}).
+The updated dataset $\mc{D}_t$ is then used to learn a new candidate classifier $\hat{f}_t$ (Line~\ref{algoline:f_hat}). {\em Phases~2~and~3} are repeated until the sampling budget is exhausted, i.e.,~$t=n/2$ (note that we sample twice at each round).

-{\bf\em Calculating UCB.} To complete the description of our strategy, we need to explain how we construct the UCB for $L(z, f_{\pi_t})$.
-We use the following expression for the UCB: